The flip map and involutions on Khovanov homology: Involutive Khovanov homology

 In this section, we use the flip map to define the involutive Khovanov homology for links in $S^3$, prove that it is a link invariant, and compute it for unlinks.

 We first recall some definitions from the introduction.

 \begin{defn} Let $K\subset S^3$ be a link and $D$ be a diagram for $K$.
-The \textit{flip diagram} for $D$ is the diagram $D^*$ obtained by taking the mirror diagram of $D$ across a line and then reversing all crossings.
+The \textit{flip diagram} for $D$ is the diagram $D^*$ obtained by taking the mirror diagram of $D$ across a line and then reversing all crossings (i.e., switching the undercrossings with overcrossings).
 Equivalently, it is obtained by rotating $K$ about an axis in the plane and then projecting it onto the same plane. \end{defn}

 It is clear from the definition that $D^*$ represents the same link $K$, and it is independent of the choice of the axis up to planar isotopy.